Sr1jan27/Pacman/README.md

-*Developed using Java Swing and Java AW
+*Developed using Java Swing and Java AWT